 Financial aid shown on the invoice has been applied against the account balance.
-Any outstanding documentation not received by October 31, 2014 will result in the cancelation of awarded financial aid and an adjustment to the account balance.

 Promissory Notes for Federal, Perkins, Nursing, Rullison Evans, and Gulf Oil Loans are signed electronically at www.signmyloan.com.
 You will be notified by e-mail when the Promissory Notes are available.